streamwhite/running-lt/readme.md

+## the questions

+1. **Stability Issues**: Localtunnel is not stable enough to run continuously in the background.

+2. **Command Conflicts**: Localtunnel's command conflicts with an alias of the `ls` command.

+3. **Process Management**: This script relies on PM2 to manage the background process and automatically restart it if it stops.

-# Running the Script with PM2
+## Running the Script with PM2

 To ensure the script runs continuously, use PM2.
 Here are the commands to manage the script with PM2: